Dale Hansson

 Key messages to families from this research are:

-- Breastfed babies grow is spurts
+- Breastfed babies grow in spurts

 - This cannot be measured accurately by measuring the weight weekly

-- Length and head circumference determine wellbeing
+- Length and head circumference are equally important for wellbeing

 - Brain and skeletal growth is much more valuable that a random measurement of weight